 For information about sleep technology professions, view the scope of practice developed by AAST.

-Established in 1978 and incorporated in 1986, the AAST was known as the Association of Polysomnographic Technologists (APT) until 2007.
-A detailed history of the formation and development of AAST is available.
+Established in 1978 and incorporated in 1986, a detailed history of the formation and development of AAST is available.

 AAST provides education, resources and advocacy, and leads sleep-care professionals to be the most knowledgeable in the field resulting in the highest quality of care for patients.

 AAST will play a key role in setting the standard for professional excellence in the evolving practice of sleep healthcare.

 - Make a difference in the quality of care provided by our members

 - Respond to our members needs with service programs founded with integrity

 - Provide quality products and services

 - Conduct business in an ethical and professional manner

 - Be accessible and accountable to our members